ahmetson/config-lib/README.md

 The service parameters include the meta parameters such as a list of the handlers and their exposed port.

 The services in the distributed systems must know the other services as well.
-In SDS Framework, the services nearby services parameters only.
+In SDS Framework, the services know nearby services only.

 Nearby services are the extensions and proxies.